SylviaOne/Repo-hub/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## I tried to milk a cow today, but was unsuccessful.
+Udder failure.